Copernican period: Definition

 The base of the Copernican period is defined based on the recognition that freshly excavated materials on the lunar surface are generally "bright" and that they become darker over time as a result of space weathering processes.
 Operationally, this period was originally defined as the time at which impact craters "lost" their bright ray systems.
 This definition, however, has recently been subjected to some criticism as some crater rays are bright for compositional reasons that are unrelated to the amount of space weathering they have incurred.
 In particular, if the ejecta from a crater formed in the highlands (which is composed of bright anorthositic materials) is deposited on the low albedo mare, it will remain bright even after being space weathered.

 Examples

 Other than Copernicus itself, there are many examples of Copernican craters.
 Large examples on the near side include Tycho, Aristillus, Autolycus, Stevinus, Kepler, Theophilus, Taruntius, Eudoxus, Bürg, Römer, Harpalus, Carpenter, Philolaus, Anaxagoras, Glushko, Hayn, Zucchius, and Rutherfurd.
 Examples on the far side include Ohm, Jackson, King, Necho, Giordano Bruno, O'Day, Crookes, Robertson, Vavilov, and Sharonov.

 Many craters visited by the Apollo astronauts were of Copernican age.
-These include North Ray and South Ray on Apollo 16, which were dated by cosmic ray exposure to approximately 50 million and 2 million years age, respectively.
+These include North Ray and South Ray, visited by Apollo 16, which were dated by cosmic ray exposure to approximately 50 million and 2 million years age, respectively.